danielnagel/kcal/readme.md

 9. Refreshed knowledge on eslint.
 10. Refreshed knowledge on github workflows.
 11. Simple, file-based, user mangement.
-12. Working with the browsers local storage
+12. Working with the browsers local storage.
+13. Working with the browsers session storage.
+14. Different use of Basic Authentication.